ckessler2/phd/Alsomitra_Controller/README.md

 ### Requirements

-The NN training script was written with python 3.9 based on a regression example using keras [1,2].
+The NN training script was written with Python 3.9 based on a regression example using Keras [1,2].
+All other scripts (running simulations, generating datasets) were written in MATLAB r2024a based on previous work [3].

 ## Contributors